1jour1vin

 Nose

-Very aromatic with black fruits and roasted notes
+Very aromatic, with black fruit and roasted notes

-Rich, silky, full-bodied, with supple but present tannins
+Rich, silky, full-bodied, with supple yet distinct tannins

 Serve